ChatGPT Psychosis is a Disease. Religion is the Cure.

 The science is settled, as they say.
 It overwhelmingly points to faith.

-Remember that as your friends and family—or maybe you—get sucked into world of chatbots, exposing them to the psychosis that’s already sweeping America.
+Remember that as your friends and family—or maybe you—get sucked into the world of chatbots, exposing them to the psychosis that’s already sweeping America.
 Your response should be simple: Close the computer.
 Put down the phone.
 Get away from the fake interaction based on algorithms.
 Get to church or a small group or Bible study instead.

 If more people start looking up, toward heaven, we’ll have fewer people descending down, into chatbot hell.